Christian377/AntiAliasing/README.md

 * `aa_FXAA*.txt`: Post-processing FXAA results.
 * `aa_SMAA_*.txt`: Multi-pass SMAA results.

+The MATLAB script processes the raw logs and generates mean value bar charts comparing the algorithms in the results folder (`results/`).
+* `performance_triangle.png`: Frame time comparison for the simple scene.
+* `performance_dartboard.png`: Frame time comparison for the complex scene.

 These files are intermediate data processed by the MATLAB script to generate the final visualizations.

 ## Report